Essay Competition

 Students should choose between one of the three essays questions, below, exploring the importance of entrepreneurism and the challenges that business-people face.
 This essay should be written independently by the student but with input from a teacher or mentor.
 UK-based students from all backgrounds and regardless of subjects studied are welcome to enter the competition.

 A winner, and two runners up, will be selected by our panel of E-Lab Judges.
-The winners will be invited to a prize-giving ceremony, to be held in King’s College, Cambridge, on 2nd October 2024.
-The winner will receive a £1,000 cash prize, with two runners-up prizes of £500.
+The winners will be invited to a prize-giving ceremony, to be held in King’s College, Cambridge, in November 2025.
+The winner will receive a £1,500 cash prize, with two runners-up prizes of £750.
+There will also be a number of distinguished essay commendations for those that are shortlisted (a great addition to a CV!).

 Essay Questions and Format